Armadill0/harbour-tasklist/README.md

 Roadmap for Version 1.0
 ================
 - settings
-    - time and date display options
+    - time and date display options (there are problems to read the correct local time strings)
 - give visual feedback
     - if not allowed char is entered
     - if sql error occured
-- duedate
+- duedate (no API available atm)
     - task alarms
     - dispatch calendar item